kaungarch/Real-Time-Restaurant-POS-System/README.md

 - **Order Management**: Staff can view and update order statuses in real-time.
 - **No Billing**: The system focuses on order management without handling payment processing or billing.

+## Notice

+- At first, the user has to add a manager to the database manually.

 ## Tech Stack

 - **Backend**: Spring Boot